 “What makes my father’s yoga teachings unique is his insistence on attending to each individual and to his or her uniqueness.
 If we respect each person individually, it naturally means we will always start from where each person currently is.
 The starting point is never the teacher’s needs but those of the student.
 This requires many different approaches; there is not just one approach for everybody.”

 Accessible yoga is not a new concept, it is the heart of yoga and has been for some time in this lineage that has led to the modern vinyasa and Viniyoga styles.
-Many yoga teachers today are embracing these concepts and applying them to their classes.
+Many yoga teachers today are embracing these concepts and applying them to their in-person and live stream yoga classes.